Turk Kardiyol Dern Ars. 2018; 46(3): 169-174 | DOI: 10.5543/tkda.2017.98442

 , Esengül Topal, Muhammet Onur Hanedan, İlker Mataracı

-Health Sciences University Ahi Evren Thorax And Cardivascular Surgery Education & Research Hospital, 61040, Trabzon, Türkiye
+Department of Cardiovascular Surgery, Health Sciences University Ahi Evren Thorax and Cardivascular Surgery Training and Research Hospital, Trabzon, Turkey

-INTRODUCTION After coronary artery bypass graft surgery (CABG), there is a disease process that patients should follow, and healthy behaviors play a key role in this process.
-The aim of this study was to evaluate the health promotion behaviors of patients who were discharged after CABG surgery and to determine the influential factors.
+OBJECTIVE After coronary artery bypass graft (CABG) surgery, there is a disease management process that patients should follow, and healthy behaviors play a key role in this process.
+The aim of this study was to evaluate the health-promoting behaviors of patients after CABG surgery and to determine the influential factors.

-METHOD The study was carried out cross-sectionally with 152 patients who were admitted to the policlinic between March and June 2016 and underwent a CABG procedure.
-The data were collected using the "Patient information form" and the "Healthy Life Style Behavior Scale II (HLSBS).
-Number, percentage, standard deviation, mean, independent t and annova test were used to evaluate the data.
+METHODS This was a cross-sectional study of 152 patients who were admitted to the polyclinic between March and June 2016 and underwent a CABG procedure.
+The data were collected using a patient information form and the Health-Promoting Lifestyle Profile (HPLP).
+Number, percentage, SD, mean, independent t and analysis of variance tests were used to evaluate and describe the data.

-RESULTS The mean age of the patients in the study was 58 ± 13.
-71.6% of the patients were male.
-55.4% of patients stated that they had CABG surgery 1-4 months ago and 88.4% of them went to check regularly after discharge.
-The mean HLSBS score of patients with CABG was 110.28 ± 17.32.
-Patients, who was under 55 years of age, those who was married, who had higher than the expense of income, who had no comorbid diseases, those who underwent CABG surgery 1-4 months ago, those who went to check regularly after discharge, and those who was adequately educated about the disease being discharge had higher score of HLSBS (p<0.05).
+RESULTS The mean age of the patients in the study was 58±13.71 years.
+Of the total, 6% of the patients were male, 55.4% stated that they had the CABG surgery between 1 and 4 months prior, and 88.4% went to check-ups regularly after discharge.
+The mean HPLP score of the enrolled patients was 110.28±17.32.
+The patients who were under 55 years of age, married, had a comfortable income, no comorbid disease, those who underwent the CABG surgery between 1 and 4 months earlier, went to follow-up regularly after discharge, and those who were educated about their disease had a higher HPLP score (p<0.05).

-CONCLUSION This study found that patients who underwent CABG surgery had a moderate level of HLSBS scores and had positive effects on health-promoting behaviors of providing training during discharge.
+CONCLUSION This study found that patients who underwent CABG surgery had a moderate HPLP score and that training on health-promoting behaviors at discharge had a positive effect on their implementation.